Machines of War

 These edges can be acquired just like other edges but only Hopkin may choose them.
 They are novice edges.

 Prehensile Tongue: This Hopkin has the ability to grab things with their long tongue.
 They can attempt to grab items, pull tricks, disarm opponents, or trip people within 3".
-(Tripping and disarming an opponent will work like a trick.
-However, instead of have a -2 parry they will be disarmed or prone)
+(Tripping an opponent will work like a push except the characters must make opposed Agility rolls and the target can only be knocked prone on a success.)

 Drought Resistant: This Hopkin comes from a tribe that has become particularly resistant to drought and dry conditions.
 They can last for a week without immersing themselves in water before suffering the fatigued condition.
 This edge must be taken at character creation.